attilammagyar/js80p/README.md

 If your plugin host application does not support VST 3, but does support VST 2.4, then you have to download and install the FST version of JS80P.
-Otherwise, you should go with the VST 3 bundle on all supported operating systems.
+Otherwise, you should go with the VST 3 bundle on both Windows and Linux.

+If your CPU supports [AVX instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and you use a 64 bit plugin host application, then you should download a JS80P package that is optimized for AVX compatible processors.
+If you have an older computer, or if you experience crashes, then you should go with one of the [SSE2](https://en.wikipedia.org/wiki/SSE2) compatible JS80P packages.

 If your plugin host application fails to recognize JS80P from the VST 3 bundle, then you have to download and install the VST 3 Single File version that matches the CPU architecture for which your plugin host application was built.

-(For example, some 32 bit (i686) versions of Reaper are known to be unable to recognize VST 3 bundles when running on a 64 bit system.)
+(For example, some 32 bit (i686) versions of Reaper are known to be unable to recognize VST 3 bundles when running on a 64 bit Linux system, so you would have to download the 32 bit VST 3 Single File JS80P package.)

 <a id="vst3-bundle-windows"></a>